Capilla abierta: Examples of open chapels

 The open chapel is considered to be one of the most unusual construction types from Mexico in world architecture.
 Most open chapels were built in what are now the central highlands of Mexico in states such as the State of Mexico, Puebla and Tlaxcala; however, some examples can be found in areas as far south as the Yucatan Peninsula.

 The capilla abierta of Tlalmanalco was constructed by the Franciscans between 1585 and 1591.
 This chapel was never finished, but is primarily Plateresque with Romance and Gothic elements.
 It also presents indigenous elements in the decoration, which was done by native craftsmen.
 The images in the decoration depict the battle between good and evil, represented by monkeys, lions, angels and cherubs.
 There are also faces of the devil with horns.
 The chapel was declared a colonial monument in 1936.

 The capilla abierta of Coixtlahuaca is adjacent to the Church of San Juan Bautista, in San Juan Bautista Coixtlahuaca, Oaxaca.
 It is square with a trapezoid apse covered by a ribbed vault.
 To the right of the chapel is a kind of a sacristy with had a flat, wood-bean roof, since disappeared.
 On that roof was a choir with views of the open chapel from its balcony.
 Some of the decorative work included friezes of dragon heads and pelicans.
 This chapel was formally called the “Chapel of the Indians” and believed to have been built before the main church.
 Today it lies in ruins and has not been restored.

-The capilla abierta of Teposcolula is a variant of the portico type but slightly more complicated.
+The capilla abierta of Teposcolula, one of the biggest open chapels, is a variant of the portico type but slightly more complicated.
 It is formed by two naves covered by wood which separate an arcade with five arches.
 The outer nave is open to the atrium.
 In the center, was the space for the altar covered by an octagonal groin vault.
 It is similar to a multi-naved church.